blackbluegl/calendar-component/README.md

 ## Release notes

-Moved to BETA stage and testing for stable release.

 ### Version 2.0.2
 - Change:   [Issue#48] Fix Vaadin 8.12 listener deprecations (by evanzel)
 - Update:   [Issue#47] Update JUnit to 8.13.1